-- 8.1 It is recognised that, on exceptional occasions, members of the Planning Committee may need to visit a site to help them make a decision on a planning application.
-For example, the proposal may be difficult to visualise or the application is particularly contentious. - 8.2 Site visits should be an exception as they are time consuming and expensive.
-The Head of Planning, in discussion with the Chair of the Committee, shall decide if a site visit would be beneficial and advise the Committee Members at least 4 working days prior to the Planning Committee Meeting at which the application is scheduled to be determined.
-Site visits will only be carried out where there are clear benefits. - 8.3 The Planning Committee Clerk should contact the applicant / agent to arrange access to the site.
-Invitations will be limited to members of the Planning Committee and Council Planning Officers and will be arranged for the morning of the Planning Committee meeting. - 8.4 Site visits are not an opportunity to lobby Elected Members or be used to seek to influence the outcome of a proposal prior to the Planning Committee meeting.
-There shall be no public speaking on site visits. - 8.5 Elected Members should not carry out their own unaccompanied site visits as there may be issues relating to permission for access to land.
-Furthermore, they will not have the information provided by the Planning Officer, and, in some circumstances, it might lead to allegations of bias. - 8.6 Attendance of site visits is optional, but it is recommended that the full Planning Committee should attend site visits, unless there are exceptional reasons.
-The Clerk to the Planning Committee should record the date of the visit, attendees and any other relevant information. - 8.7 The Planning Officer should prepare a written report on the site visit which should be presented to the Planning Committee Meeting at which the application is to be determined.
+8.1 It is recognised that members of the Planning Committee may need to visit a site to help them make a decision on a planning application.
+For example, the proposal may be difficult to visualise or the application is particularly contentious.

+8.2 The Head of Planning, in discussion with the Chair of the Committee, shall decide if a site visit would be beneficial and advise the Committee Members at least

+170117 - Standing Orders - v2.0 Page 44 of 46 4 working days prior to the Planning Committee Meeting at which the application is scheduled to be determined.
+Site visits will only be carried out where there are clear benefits.

+8.3 An officer of Council should contact the applicant / agent to arrange access to the site where necessary.
+Invitations will be limited to members of the Planning Committee; Council Officers and consultees to the decision-making process and will be arranged for the morning of the Planning Committee meeting.

+8.4 Site visits are not an opportunity to lobby Elected Members or be used to seek to influence the outcome of a proposal prior to the Planning Committee meeting.
+There shall be no public speaking on site visits.

+8.5 Elected Members should not carry out their own unaccompanied site visits as there may be issues relating to permission for access to land.
+Furthermore, they will not have the information provided by the Planning Officer, and, in some circumstances, it might lead to allegations of bias.

+8.6 Attendance of site visits is optional, but it is recommended that the full Planning Committee should attend site visits, unless there are exceptional reasons.
+The Council officer should record the date of the visit, attendees and any other relevant information.

+8.7 The Planning Officer should prepare a written report on the site visit which should be presented to the Planning Committee Meeting at which the application is to be determined.